Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 The following lemma, which will be useful in the proof of the completeness theorem, states that the rules $\{ 0, +, \times, \sqcup, \sqcap \}$, are invertible in \hmr, in the sense that if the conclusion of one of these rules is derivable (possibly using CAN rules) then its premises are also derivable (possibly using CAN rules).

-\begin{lem} All the logical rules $\{ 0, +, \times, \sqcup, \sqcap \}$ are invertible. \end{lem} \begin{proof} Similar to Lemma \ref{lem:modal_free_can_full_invertibility}. \end{proof}
+\begin{lem} All the logical rules $\{ 0, +, \times, \sqcup, \sqcap \}$ are invertible. \end{lem} \begin{proof} Similar to Lemma~\ref{lem:modal_free_can_full_invertibility}. \end{proof}

-\begin{rem} The proof of Lemma \ref{lem:can_full_invertibility} does not introduce any new T rule, so if the conclusion of one of the logical rules $\{ 0, +, \times, \sqcup, \sqcap \}$ has a T--free derivation, then the premises also have T--free derivations. \end{rem}
+\begin{rem} The proof of Lemma~\ref{lem:can_full_invertibility} does not introduce any new T rule, so if the conclusion of one of the logical rules $\{ 0, +, \times, \sqcup, \sqcap \}$ has a T-free derivation, then the premises also have T-free derivations. \end{rem}

-The next lemmas state that CAN--free derivability in the \hmr{} system is preserved by scalar multiplication.
+The next lemmas state that CAN-free derivability in the \hmr{} system is preserved by scalar multiplication.

 \begin{lem} Let $\vec{r}\in\mathbb{R}_{>0}$ be a non-empty vector and $G$ a hypersequent.
-If $\proveMNC G \sep \vdash \vec{r}.\Gamma$ then $\proveMNC G \sep \vdash \Gamma$. \end{lem} \begin{proof} Similar to Lemma \ref{lem:modal_free_genT}. \end{proof}
+If $\proveMNC G \sep \vdash \vec{r}.\Gamma$ then $\proveMNC G \sep \vdash \Gamma$. \end{lem} \begin{proof} Similar to Lemma~\ref{lem:modal_free_genT}. \end{proof}

 \begin{lem} Let $\vec{r}\in\mathbb{R}_{>0}$ be a vector and $G$ a hypersequent.
-If $\proveMNC G \sep \vdash \Gamma$ then $\proveMNC G \sep \vdash \vec{r}.\Gamma$. \end{lem} \begin{proof} Similar to Lemma \ref{lem:modal_free_genT2}. \end{proof}
+If $\proveMNC G \sep \vdash \Gamma$ then $\proveMNC G \sep \vdash \vec{r}.\Gamma$. \end{lem} \begin{proof} Similar to Lemma~\ref{lem:modal_free_genT2}. \end{proof}

 The above lemmas have two useful corollaries.